Investment strategies Investing in private markets

 Investors can access private markets by investing directly in private companies or by investing through commingled private market funds.
 Limited partnerships are typically formed for investing in commingled funds and make direct investments in companies or other funds.
 A fund of funds, which is a commingled fund vehicle that invests in other funds, is one example of this.

 An important consideration when investing in private markets is manager selection.
+It takes deep expertise to identify good opportunities and there is a wide variability in performance outcomes between good and not so good managers.
 Investors committing to a private market fund are committing to a team of professionals.
 In many cases, private market investing is “blind pool” investing because the investor does not know the composition of the portfolio until after the funds have been raised.

 Private market investments can play an important role in portfolio diversification and can offer attractive absolute and risk-adjusted returns over the long term.
 Investors should be careful, however, due to identified risks, variations in private market manager experience and the illiquid nature of this type of investment.
 An experienced and diligent private markets team can help individual investors navigate the landscape and identify appropriate high-potential opportunities traditionally available only to institutional investors.